 Treasurer & Director

-Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a recent graduate of Wellesley High School and will be attending Northeastern University in the fall.
+Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a recent graduate of Wellesley High School and attends Northeastern University.
 She has volunteered regularly with many community-based organizations, including the Red Cross Food Pantry, the Women’s Lunch Place, and Cradles to Crayons.
 She is also a past member of the National Charity League, where she gained considerable leadership experience.
 She enjoys photography, writing and spending time with young kids.

 Secretary, Director & Co-Founder

-Simone Rodrigue is in 8th grade at Wellesley Middle School.
-She plays club volleyball and enjoys art and her volunteer activities with kids through the National Charity League.
+Simone Rodrigue is a freshman at Wellesley High School.
+She plays JV volleyball, club volleyball, and enjoys art and her volunteer activities with kids through the National Charity League.

 Director & Co-Founder